 This test for contrast sensitivity should not be confused with the common visual acuity test found in a routine eye examination.
-This exam purely measures a person’s ability to recognise letters as they become increasingly smaller on a standard eye chart.
+This examination purely measures a person’s ability to recognise letters as they become increasingly smaller on a standard eye chart.

-Laser eye surgery and contrast sensitivity
+Laser surgery and contrast sensitivity

-So, even if a person has 20/20 vision acuity, they may still have a health or eye condition which diminishes their contrast sensitivity and make them believe that they are not seeing as well as they should be doing.
+So, even if a person has 20/20 vision acuity, they may still have a health or eye condition which diminishes their contrast sensitivity and makes them believe that they are not seeing as well as they should be doing.

 Indeed, in most cases of those who have cataracts, they will notice a major improvement in both their visual acuity and in their contrast sensitivity after having had cataract surgery.